• Home

 “Minor issue” in Italian citizenship cases: the burden of proof matters

-Since 2024, many applicants of Italian citizenship jure sanguinis recognition have faced what appears to be a dead end: the so-called “minor issue Italian citizenship.”
-This issue generally arises when a minor child loses Italian citizenship because their Italian parent naturalized while they were a minor.
+Since 2024, many applicants for Italian citizenship jure sanguinis recognition have faced what appears to be a dead end: the so-called “minor issue Italian citizenship.”
+In particular, this issue arises when a minor child loses Italian citizenship because their Italian parent naturalized while they were still underage.
 Eligibility to acquire Italian citizenship by descent is based on the principle of jure sanguinis, meaning the right of blood.

-This stems from two rulings of the Corte di Cassazione (Italy’s Supreme Court) in 2023 and 2024, which were then taken up and expanded in Ministerial Circular 43347 (issued on October 3, 2024).
-Based on a new interpretation of Law 91/1992, it directs Italian authorities to reject citizenship applications if the Italian-born ancestor naturalized in another foreign country while their child was still a minor (under the age of 21).
-This marked a significant shift.
-Before this, the prevailing interpretation was that applications should only be rejected if the ancestor naturalized before the birth of their child.
+This situation stems from two rulings of the Corte di Cassazione (Italy’s Supreme Court) in 2023 and 2024, which were later reinforced by Ministerial Circular 43347, issued on October 3, 2024.
+As a result, Italian authorities are now instructed to reject citizenship applications if the Italian-born ancestor naturalized in another country while their child was still a minor (under the age of 21).
+Previously, applications were rejected only if naturalization occurred before the child’s birth.
+Therefore, this represents a significant shift in interpretation.

 Our approach: the burden of proof is on the State

 Aprigliano Law Firm has built its legal strategy on two landmark rulings of the Italian Supreme Court (Corte di Cassazione, Sezioni Unite 2022).
-This approach has proven successful in almost all the minor-age cases we have litigated so far.
+Importantly, this approach has proven successful in almost all minor-age cases we have litigated so far.

 These rulings established a fundamental principle regarding the burden of proof in citizenship-by-descent cases:

-• If the Ministry claims that the line was interrupted (for example, by the ancestor’s naturalization while their child was still a minor), then it is the State’s burden to prove it by filing the naturalization certificate in court.
+• On the other hand, if the Ministry claims that the line was interrupted (for example, due to naturalization during minority), then it is the State’s responsibility to prove it by filing the naturalization certificate in court.

-In short: the applicant proves descent; the State must prove interruption.
+In short, the applicant proves descent, while the State must prove interruption.

 How Courts have responded to this strategy

-In practice, we’ve seen that when the Ministry fails to present conclusive documentation proving that naturalization occurred prior to the child’s majority, the court rules in favor of the applicant, recognizing them as Italian citizens without requiring submission of any ancestor naturalization documentation.
+In practice, we have observed that when the Ministry fails to provide conclusive documentation showing that naturalization occurred before the child reached adulthood, courts tend to rule in favor of the applicant.
+Consequently, citizenship is recognized without requiring submission of naturalization documentation.

 This is not an isolated interpretation.
-Multiple court cases we have won have adopted the same reasoning:
+On the contrary, multiple court rulings have confirmed this reasoning:

 You can read more details about each of the cases on this link.